Mohyoo/Gemini-Py-CLI/README.md

 ## Note
 This script in under development, and I'm too lazy to keep working on it. <br>
-If you want more features, or want binaries for Windows, you can tell me (In the **Issues** section for example). <br>
+If you want more features, or want binaries for Windows, etc. You can tell me (In the [Issues](https://github.com/Mohyoo/Gemini-Py-CLI/issues) section for example). <br>
 Let's just hope google won't change its Gemini server protocols.

 ## To Do
-1. Handle big markdown tables in Gemini responses so that they appear readable.
+1. Handle big markdown tables so that they appear readable.
-2. add the ability to upload files.
+2. Add the ability to upload files.
 3. Refactor the code and make it human readable (A total mess is here).
-4. Save chat history locally, and pass it to Gemini at startup.
 5. Enhance response speed (If already possible).
 6. Handle more stupid errors.

 ## Disclaimer
-This is not a Google official program!
+This is not a **Google** official program!